-The Career and Relevant-to-Industry Skills Programme (CRISP) is designed for MacDiarmid Institute PhD students to explore and develop the skills which will lead to success in their future careers.
-The diverse, non-academic range of skills on offer is relevant to a range of employment settings, from start-ups to industrial R&D, and from public institutions to professional services companies.
-Many of these skills are also useful in academia, particularly for PhD students and postdoctoral researchers.
+The Career and Relevant-to-Industry Skills Programme (CRISP) introduces skills to support the success of MacDiarmid Institute members in their future careers – whatever that career may be.
+Open to Masters and PhD students and Postdocs, CRISP explores and develops a diverse range of non-academic skills that is relevant to a range of employment settings, from start-ups to industrial R&D, and from public institutions to professional services companies.
+Many of these skills are also useful in academia.
 We anticipate that future employers will recognise CRISP as a valuable addition to your CV.

 Participants in CRISP will earn a ‘badge’ for participation in each opt-in module.
 The MacDiarmid Institute will record and attest to the badges obtained by each student.
 There will be approximately 15 modules on offer in total over a 2-year period, and we have set a goal of 8 badges for achievement of a full CRISP programme.
 There will be no formal assessment, and badges do not constitute formal qualifications.

-Modules will be delivered as face-to-face themed workshops e.g. 2-3 modules may be available over a 2-day period in one location, or over a short period in a hybrid format if travel is not possible.
-Students are not expected to attend all available modules within a workshop, and some modules may be delivered in parallel.
-Each module will typically take half a day or a full day.
+Modules will be delivered as face-to-face (where possible) in clusters e.g. 2-3 modules may be available over a 2-day period in one location.
+Each module will typically take half a day or a full day, and some may be delivered in parallel.
 A small amount of preparatory and follow-up material may be delivered online.

-The modules offered will develop skills that are broadly relevant to many career choices.
+The modules offered will develop skills that are broadly relevant to many career choices (not just commercial and industry careers).
 They have been selected through analysis of our alumni data, as well as feedback from a range of potential employers of materials science graduates.
 We have consulted with start-ups, multinational R&D intensive companies, investors, professional services companies, and government agencies.

 Workshops will be interactive, allowing participants to develop an understanding of how to apply new skills to their own areas of research, or enable them to bridge between their scientific discipline and a related field.